 While all of these responses will undoubtedly help mitigate these changes, what is needed is a paradigm shift in how brands and manufacturers operate, particularly in their approach to sourcing and product development.
 A key catalyst for the transformation of apparel brands and their supply chain partners lies in the adoption of digital technology.

-Digitisation could enable apparel companies to achieve a step change in performance, transform to a customer-centric operating model, and create transparency throughout their global supply chains.
-Digitisation will be the next sourcing country.McKinsey Apparel CPO Survey 2017, ‘The apparel sourcing caravan’s next stop: Digitisation’, McKinsey Apparel, Fashion & Luxury Group, September 2017
+Digitization could enable apparel companies to achieve a step change in performance, transform to a customer-centric operating model, and create transparency throughout their global supply chains.
+Digitization will be the next sourcing country.McKinsey Apparel CPO Survey 2017, ‘The apparel sourcing caravan’s next stop: Digitisation’, McKinsey Apparel, Fashion & Luxury Group, September 2017

-Coats has been actively investing in digital technologies to help our customers capitalise on the opportunities that digitisation presents.
-Our specialist software solutions and industry best-practice expertise improve and accelerate the entire new product development, sourcing, capacity planning and order execution lifecycle.
-This enables brands, manufacturers and fabric mills to achieve a whole new level of visibility, coordination and control, driving improved reliability, efficiency and speed to market.
+Coats Digital has been actively investing in digital technologies to help our customers capitalise on the opportunities that digitization presents.
+Our specialist fashion software solutions and industry best-practice expertise improve and accelerate the entire new product development, sourcing, capacity planning and order execution lifecycle.
+This enables fashion brands, fashion manufacturers and fabric mills to achieve a whole new level of visibility, coordination and control, driving improved reliability, efficiency and speed to market.

-The potential of digitisation is still far from being realised
+The potential of digitizing the fashion supply chain is still far from being realised